jasonwist/Just_a_Few_Garys/Constitution/Constitution.md

 * Added Trade deadline after week 10 - Suggested by Jason W
 #### 2017 Amendments:
 * Added Remi D to the league - Suggested by Patrick U
-* Added Minimum $1 bid on waivers & waivers punishment - Suggested by Tyler A
+* Added minimum $1 bid on waivers & waivers punishment - Suggested by Tyler A
 * Removed drafting penalties that do not apply to auction - Suggested by Jason W
 * Added best interest of the league clause - Suggested by Jason W
 * Added Chris F to Commissioners - Suggested by Tyler A
+* Added specified drinking rules - Suggested by Eric D